 Oups.
-I was expecting a Gaussian bell curve.
+I was expecting a Gaussian bell curve, or another known distribution.
 Instead, I can clearly see a multimodal shape with modes at 200, 400 and 600 and 800 ms. Why should this be?
 And why are the modes so evenly spaced, in decimal system?
 What’s more intriguing however, is the visible zebra pattern.
 Here is a section magnified.

 It looks that service response times are grouped together in groups spaced by 40 ms. In other words, the response time is often 205 ms, or 245 ms, or 285 ms, but rarely, say, 257 ms. This does not look natural.
 It could be attributed to an internal working of the software (for instance, waiting loops released at some time intervals) but not to stochastic network delays.
 Now let’s look at the distribution of the delta between subsequent probes, which can be quickly constructed using diff() or shift() of Pandas Series object.